-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 650.
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with the majority of people normally having a score of 600.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit.
-Some of the factors in summing up your FICO score are:
+A low score is a low score and that often means you can't get credit extended to you in the form of a mortgage loan.
+Some of the pieces in reviewing your FICO score include:

 - Payment History — Do you pay your bills on time ?

-Lenders want to be positive that allowing you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
 You'll need a score of at least 740 to get a acceptable interest rate.
-You'll still qualify for a mortgage with a lower score, but the interest paid over the life of the loan could be more than double that of someone with a near perfect credit score.
+You'll still get approved for a mortgage loan with a lower score, but the interest accrued in the long run could be more than double that of an individual having a stronger FICO score.

-I'm used to working with all tiers of credit history.
-Call me at 800-252-6633 and I can help you get on the right track to the home of your dreams.
+Improving your credit score is the best way to ease into owning a home.
+Contact me and I can help you get on the right track to the home of your dreams.

-There are methods to increase your score.
-Improving your FICO score takes time.
-It can be hard to make a significant stride change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be difficult to make a significant change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these helpful hints:

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is holding the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have all of your debt sitting on a single card.
+But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have all of your debt taking up the balance a single card.

-- Apply for gas station cards or retail credit.
-For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to get credit, increase your spending limits and keep up your payments, which will raise your credit.
-You must always avoid keeping a large balance for more than a couple of months because these types of cards traditionally have a steeper interest rate.
+- Store cards and gas station cards.
+For those who have no credit or low credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always beware of holding a high balance for too long because these types of cards more than likely have a surprising interest rate.

-- Keep your cards in rotation.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
-But, make sure you pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
+But, pay them off in one or two payments.

-Knowing the ways you can improve your credit score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Metro Properties, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Metro Properties, the loan application process can be a stress-free experience so you, too, can become a homeowner.